Speech on Global Warming: Short and Long Speech

 Good morning esteemed authorities, my name is Jake and today I am going to present before you a speech on Global Warming which is one of the most prominent issues in the present day.
 I hope that I will be able to convey my thoughts on the same.

-Seeing all this, the need of the hour for us humans is to wake up and take necessary actions to stop and prevent global warming.
+All this focuses on the need of the hour for us to wake up and take necessary actions to stop and prevent global warming.
 This won’t be possible by a single country but will take a collective effort by all the nations to make a change.
 Earth is calling out to us, and we need to listen and act.

 Source: NDTV